-Bring bold color to your spring garden by planting bulbs like tulips, hyacinth and daffodils this fall.
+Bring bold color to your spring garden by planting bulbs like tulips, hyacinth and daffodils in fall.

 If you think of pastel pinks and yellows when you imagine spring bulbs — well, think again.
 Bright colors and mixes are trending, creating eye-popping combinations for the garden.

-In the Garden Center this fall, you’ll find purple, red, yellow, apricot and pink varieties of daffodils, tulips, Dutch iris, bearded iris, muscari (grape hyacinth) and alliums, among others.
+In the Garden Center in fall, you’ll find purple, red, yellow, apricot and pink varieties of daffodils, tulips, Dutch iris, bearded iris, muscari (grape hyacinth) and alliums, among others.

-Using this palette, it’s a perfect time to stretch your creative muscles and create blooming combinations that will brighten your early spring garden.
+Using this palette, fall is a perfect time to stretch your creative muscles and create blooming combinations that will brighten your early spring garden.
+Read on for ideas for growing spring-flowering bulbs in your garden.

 Plant Companions like Pansies

-Dial up the visual impact by planting bulbs with early spring annuals like pansies and violas.
+Bulbs make excellent companions in the garden and in containers.
+Dial up the visual impact by planting bulbs with season-spanning cool weather annuals like pansies and violas.
 As the blooms fade, the plants will cover the decaying bulb foliage.

 Grow in Containers